Will lockdowns, social distancing and other measures stop the "pandemic"? Really?

 Inspired by the interview that I recently had with Dr. Herrera de la Fuente and keeping the same format, here I answer many of the questions that have been posed to me (from many countries) since the COVID-19 health crisis began.

-In an outbreak caused by a highly contagious microorganism, coupled with a long incubation period and with the majority of those affected showing mild symptoms or being asymptomatic, a confinement of less than 100% of the population will not stop contagion.
+In an outbreak caused by a highly contagious microorganism, coupled with a long incubation period of up to 15.6 days and with the majority of those affected showing mild symptoms or being asymptomatic, a confinement of less than 100% of the population will not stop contagion.

 This summer there is no resurgence of COVID-19 or new outbreaks, but it is the continuation of the same global outbreak, of the same epidemic in each geographical region.